 - Ask students to brainstorm the ways we use and rely on flowers each day.
 Make a list on the board.
 Allow students to offer their ideas using their background knowledge.
 (They will likely think of ornamental flowers used in flower arrangements or landscaping first.)

-- As a clue to add to their brainstorm, show the video clip, Fruit Development.
+- As a clue to add to their brainstorm, show the video clip, Apple Time Lapse.
 Following the video, ask for another important way that we rely on flowers. (food!)